prince-ravi-leow/metagenomics-data-analysis/README.md

 * **`GTDB-tk`**: for studying the microbial diversity.
 The taxonomical annotations for all 3 samples have been pre-treated, and split into their respective `summary.tsv` files.

 # Acknowledgements
-While the bulk of the data analysis was worked on by this repo's two authors André and Prince, we would like to acknowledge our third group member Adikrishna Murali Mohan, for her effort throughout the coursework, and the final poster report.
+While the bulk of the data analysis was worked on by this repo's two authors André and Prince, we would like to acknowledge our third group member Adikrishna Murali Mohan, for her effort throughout the coursework, the final poster report, and the wonderful flowchart of our full metagenomic workflow.

 The data analysed in this study, was obtained courtesy of DTU as part of the [Danish VETII project](https://www.ebi.ac.uk/ena/browser/view/PRJEB26961?show=reads), and was passed through a specialised metagenomic pipeline, for studying anti-microbial resistance (AMR) in bacteria.
 The entire metagenomic pipeline, was run on DTU's HPC cluster [Computerome 2.0 (CR2)](https://www.computerome.dk/).